It has been announced that there is a Saved By The Bell reboot in the works and we have but three questions.

 These are but some of the many questions that this announcement inspires.

-Given that - in this despairing fictitious universe - Zack Morris has somehow advanced to the position of 'Governor of California', we can only hope that at least a signficant portion of the series will be spent focusing on the attempts of Governor Morris and his aides to desperately firefight the PR fallout from some #MeToo type scandal that erupts around the Governor following the inevitable emergence of some of his truly unsavoury antics as a youth.
+Given that - in this despairing fictitious universe - Zack Morris has somehow advanced to the position of 'Governor of California', we can only hope that at least a signficant portion of the series will be spent focusing on the attempts of Governor Morris and his aides to desperately firefight the PR fallout from the various scandals that continually erupt around the Governor as repeated stories from his truly unsavoury antics as a youth emerge.

 The show will be coming exclusively to NBC's newly announced streaming service, Peacock, at some point in the future.